t-cun/AngularJS-Menu/README.md

 <br/><br/><br/><br/>

-My intention is use this project as a resource for current and future students of the course and as an example project for anyone learning AngularJS.
+My intention is use this project as a resource for current and future students of the course and as an example project for anyone learning
+AngularJS.
+As part of my front-end development study I have also completed the next course in coursera's Full Stack Specialization, and have another repository available for the completed project [here](https://github.com/tcunningham07/Ionic-Menu).
+This course covers hybrid mobile-app development using AngularJS and the Ionic Framework.

 ## Usage